trueos/pcbsd/src-qt5/docs/controlpanel.rst

 .. image:: images/firewall1.png

-The "General Settings" tab of this utility allows you to:
+The "General" tab of this utility allows you to:

 * Determine whether or not the firewall starts when the system boots.
 Unless you have a reason to do so and understand the security implications, the
   "Enable Firewall on startup" box should be checked so that your system is protected by the firewall.